“Five Reasons to Forgive: Our Health Depends on it”

 I had no idea how much rat poison I had been consuming.

 About a year ago, one of my own worst nightmares flashed before me on Facebook — my ex-boyfriend got married.
-For the purpose of this article AKA blog, I’ll call him “Trey.”
+For the purpose of this article , I’ll call him “Trey.”

 I had held many resentments in my heart, keeping track of all the injustices and pain he had inflicted on me — most of them due to his apparent declining interest in me — but there were a few legit reasons that I suppose may be deeply wounding for most women (or men) — whoever happens to be the rejected one.
-And for vindication purposes, I resolved to map a course for myself, tracing every possible trail that would lead to evidence that he was, indeed, evil.
+And for vindication purposes, I resolved to not only forget what he had done but to also map a new course for myself, tracing every possible trail that would lead to evidence that he was, indeed, evil.

 That is not what they teach at church — or at yoga.

 And that is certainly not what medical professors say, according to medical experts from John Hopkins Medicine:

 People who hang on to grudges, however, are more likely to experience severe depression and other health conditions, such as post traumatic stress disorder (https://www.hopkinsmedicine.org/health/wellness-and-prevention/forgiveness-your-health-depends-on-it).